 Afterwards you may also want get in touch with Cifas to get protective registration.
 This paid-for service alerts Cifas members that your details may be being used to commit fraud.
 Consequently, if an application for credit is made, it flags it to the organisation so they’re more thorough in their checks.

 Step 3: Speak to your lenders and other organisations

 Your next step should be to speak to your lenders.
 The information that credit reference agencies (CRAs) hold comes directly from banks, building societies and other organisations, such as local authorities, so if it is incorrect on your credit report, chances are it’s incorrect with these organisations too.
 Many changes are dependent on us receiving an update from your lenders, which happens every 4-6 weeks.
 This, coupled with the 7 day refresh period, means that changes can take up to 7 weeks to be reflected in your Noddle report.

 You should also always make sure you’re letting your lenders know of any changes to your address or name to prevent incorrect information appearing on your credit report.

 Step 4: Get help from the Noddle Team

-If you’re unable to fix the error yourself by speaking to the relevant organisation who gives us the data, then you can raise a dispute.
-Raising a dispute means you can enlist the help of our team of data disputes specialists – they’ll look into it and come back to you within 28 days with an update.
-If the organisation agrees that the information is inaccurate, they can make the necessary amendment or ask us to update your file.
+If you’re unable to fix the error yourself by speaking to the relevant organisation who gives TransUnion UK the data, then you can raise a dispute.
+Raising a dispute means you can enlist the help of TransUnion UK’s team of data disputes specialists – they’ll look into it and come back to you within 28 days with an update.
+If the organisation agrees that the information is inaccurate, they can make the necessary amendment or ask TransUnion UK to update your file.

-We have a dispute process because as a CRA we’re unable to make changes to your credit report without first seeking authorisation from the lender.
-If we were to make a change without getting approval from the lender, it would just be overwritten the next time they sent us an update.
+TransUnion UK have a dispute process because as a CRA they’re unable to make changes to your credit file without first seeking authorisation from the lender.
+If they were to make a change without getting approval from the lender, it would just be overwritten the next time they send TransUnion UK an update.